egerhether/genre_recognizer/README.md

-# genre_recognizer
+# Overview
-Deep learning based recognizer of musical genres
+Deep learning based recognizer of musical genres for songs.